Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 \classificationtable

-Formally, let $m = 1, \dots, M$ index the detected refugee crises from the segmentation step, and denote by $c[m]$ the country corresponding to the $m$th crisis.
-Let $\tstart_m$, $\tend_m$ be the start and end time points of the $m$th crisis, respectively.
-Let $\tpeak_m$ be the time point of the peak of crisis $m$.
+Formally, let $m = 1, \dots, M$ index the detected episodes from the segmentation step, and denote by $c[m]$ the country corresponding to the $m$th episode.
+Let $\tstart_m$, $\tend_m$ be the start and end time points of the $m$th episode, respectively.
+Let $\tpeak_m$ be the time point of the peak of episode $m$.

 \paragraph{Process Model} Let $\mu_{c,t}$ denote the modeled refugee proportion in country $c$ at time $t$.
 The process model describes how $\mu_{c,t}$ is expected to evolve over time \citep{susmann2022tmmps}.
-The core of our modeling approach is to assume that refugee populations follow logistic growth and decline trends during the growth and decline phases of a refugee crisis, respectively.
+The core of our modeling approach is to assume that refugee and asylum seeker populations follow logistic growth and decline trends during the growth and decline phases of a episode, respectively.
 The rate of change of $\mu_{c[m], t}$ during the growth and decline phases is modeled by the following logistic rate function:

 where $\omega \in \mathbb{R}$ is a rate parameter and $\lambda \in (0, 1)$ is an asymptote parameter.
-During the growth phase, a crisis-specific rate parameter $\omega_m^{(1)} > 0$ is applied.
+During the growth phase, an episode-specific rate parameter $\omega_m^{(1)} > 0$ is applied.
 During the decline phase a rate parameter $\omega_m^{(2)} < 0$ is used.
 Both growth and decline phases share an asymptote parameter $\lambda_m$.
-Formally, the expected rate of change for crisis $m$ at time $t$ is given by
+Formally, the expected rate of change for episode $m$ at time $t$ is given by

 We refer to the process model as an \textit{interrupted logistic process model} because the logistic growth during the growth phase is interrupted at time $\tpeak_m$.
-Figure~\ref{fig:logistic_model} illustrates the parameters of the interrupted logistic model for a single crisis.
+Figure~\ref{fig:logistic_model} illustrates the parameters of the interrupted logistic model for a single episode.

 \logisticmodelfigure

 \paragraph{Data Model} We assume that the observed rate of change is normally distributed around the expected rate of change, with country-specific variance terms that differ for the growth and decline phases: